|

 Gail was not just the business of directors, writers and public

+officials.
 Mastrantonio said

 she feels a real sense of responsibility to the people in the story.